benmvp/slides/2017/nodevember/why-react.md

 NOTES:
+- We want to give organizers the ability to control the experience of displaying tickets
-- Checkout widget takes you to speednashviledating.com FYI
+- Checkout widget takes you to speednashvilledating.com FYI
+- Taking place tonight at 8PM

 /////